West Heath, West Midlands: Buses

-The suburb is served by several buses operated by National Express West Midlands, Kev's Cars and Coaches which serve several destinations including Birmingham City Centre (45), Northfield and Queen Elizabeth Hospital, Edgbaston (46), Allen's Cross, Rubery and Rednal (42) & Solihull (49).
+The suburb is served by buses operated by National Express West Midlands routes 45, 48 and 49 connecting Birmingham, Solihull and West Bromwich.

 Rail

 Northfield railway station on the Cross-City Line is located at the north end of West Heath, with trains operating to Redditch, Bromsgrove, Birmingham & Lichfield at a 10 to 20 minute frequency during peak times.
 Longbridge railway station is located inside the Longbridge and West Heath ward close to Longbridge town centre and the Austin Village.